zolodev/EnvyCommerce/README.md

 This is why we started to create **EnvyCommerce**!

 We want to make a fast, SEO friendly and easy to use eCommerce **FOR FREE** for **you**!
-If you have a start-up or a small to medium size businesses.
+If you have a startup or a small to medium size businesses.
 EnvyCommerce is the perfect platform to start with.
 Where you as the store owner will **get 100% revenue of everything you sell!**

 With no hidden fees (from us) due to the nature of _Open Source_ and where we strive to keep down the maintenance cost to the bare minimum.
 By using modern web development technologies, so you can **host it for FREE**.
 Where you as the store owner get all the revenue, with an exception for the `payment service` (we provide one solution to begin with) and `domain name` of your choices with **no vendor lock-in**.
 We also plan for _your_ `exit strategy` and believe you should have the right to choose and to be able to move _from_ EnvyCommerce to any other solution of _your_ choice in the future.
 By using standard formats like _Markdown_ files for pages and products, to make the transition as easy and painless as possible when that time comes.
 For you to **focus on your business** instead of maintaining the technical parts of your eCommerce.